"The moment you doubt whether you can fly, you cease for ever to be able to do it."—J. M. Barrie

 That said, sometimes confident individuals can come off as cocky because they'll say "no" to something without elaborating or compromising.
 But the truth of the matter is, they are simply honoring their own limits.
 If you just read that and totally got it, you're probably a confident person.
 But if you read that and felt some type of way, confidence, at least in this particular area, is probably something you could stand to work on.

-They Are Genuinely Happy for People's Progress
+7. Confident People Are Genuinely Happy for People's Progress

 A wise man once said, "Envy is about counting someone else's blessings instead of your own."
 Confident people don't know anything about this because they understand that someone else's wins do not prevent them from having some as well, even if they are a different kind and come in a different season.